-“It’s the Bournemouth making all the noise, we’re Premier League”.
+“It’s the Bournemouth boys (girls) making all the noise, we’re Premier League”.

 But then again, I once met a “Manchester United” supporter in China who had never bought a Manchester United shirt, never been to Manchester, never been to see Manchester United play and had never heard of Duncan Edwards, Norman Whiteside or George Best.
 I Brian Kidd you not!!
 If you want to read my chaprer known as Ulster Cherry, it is in Volume 1 of my Backpacking Centurion series, available here –

 Aside from telling the story too many times, here are just four of the main reasons why I support AFC Bournemouth –

 1.AFC Bournemouth was George Best’s last English club

 George Best is my hero.
 I went to his funeral and I’ve been to his house, as well as the fact that he grew up round the corner from my Granny in the Cregagh Estate in Belfast.
 He played for my three teams – Glentoran, Bournemouth and Northern Ireland.
 His last English league club (and in fact his only English League club in my lifetime) was AFC Bournemouth.
 It had to be my club.
 George Best appears on the Wall of Fame at Boscombe’s Dean Court.

 2.Colin Clarke scored Northern Ireland’s last World Cup goal as a Cherry